 Again, at Neumann University, we know that figuring out how to pay for college can be tough, but we want to make it easy for you to discover and qualify for the many financial aid opportunities that are available to you.

-Pro Tip (Bonus!): Researching and applying for financial aid shouldn't stop your freshman year.
+Pro Tip (Bonus!): Researching and applying for financial aid could make your freshman year very affordable.
 During all four years of college, make sure you take advantage of every scholarship opportunity out there!
 Every dollar counts when preparing for your future.